1414C/jiffy/README.md

 1. Ensure that rune and byte types are fully accounted for.
 2. NoDB example for non-persisted fields in an entity
 3. Ensure that start range is supported for auto-incrementing ID
+4. Extend claims support in the route middleware
 4. Build in SAML support
 5. Add option for Foreign Key defintion / enforcement in relations
 6. Droplet deployment